 -

-Publish ContactMonkey email campaigns within SharePoint Sites, where they can be embedded in specific Pages.
+- Publish ContactMonkey email campaigns directly within SharePoint sites, where they can be embedded in specific pages.

 -